 Requiring employees to speak only English, at all times in the workplace, may be national origin discrimination.
 Any specific workplace rule about language use must be reasonable and necessary to the efficient conduct of State business.
-Any such reasonable rule that prohibits or limits the use of a language other than English in the workplace must be clearly communicated to employees before it can be enforced.23
+Any such

-20 Human Rights Law § 296.10(d)(1).
+&lt;sup>20 Human Rights Law § 296.10(d)(1).